 What is a fixed energy tariff and how does it work?

 The energy price cap is currently set at £1,717, where it will stay until 31st December 2024.
-The next announcement from Ofgem is due around 25th November, where it will reveal the energy price cap for January to March 2025.
+On 1st January 2025 it will rise to £1,738 and will remain until 31st March 2025.
+The next announcement from Ofgem is due around 22nd February, where it will reveal the energy price cap for April to June 2025.
 With continued uncertainty around energy prices, fixed energy tariffs could become attractive once again which leaves many wondering whether they should fix their energy tariff.
 The image below shows how the energy price cap has changed in recent months.

-You can see from the image above that energy prices fell throughout 2023, however, they rise again in early 2024, before falling again in April and July.
+You can see from the image above that energy prices fell throughout the early part of 2024, however, they begin to rise in October 2024 and will rise again in January 2025.
 Fluctuating prices could make fixing your energy deal more attractive as you will have certainty over what you will be paying for your energy over a fixed term.
 There are, however, some considerations before committing to a new fixed-price energy tariff, which we explain below.

 Things to consider before fixing your energy tariff